-Brevard County is located on Florida's east coast, abut the Atlantic Ocean.
-SR 528 is one of the few primary thoroughfares that link the region with Brevard and on its premier industries, Port Canaveral, with a reported million multi-day passengers in 2022.
-That topped Mia total of 4.02 million, making Port Canaveral the world's busiest cruise port for 2022.
+Brevard County is located on Florida's east coast, abutting the Atlantic Ocean.
+SR 528 is one of the few primary thoroughfares that link the region with Brevard and one of its premier industries, Port Canaveral, with a reported 4.07 million multi-day passengers in 2022.
+That topped Miami's total of 4.02 million, making Port Canaveral the world's busiest cruise port for 2022.